241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot/010301_CodingBackend.md

   * Update above code in **"appsettings.json"** file with the following detailed information from Azure Portal:

      * In the Azure Portal, go to the SQL Databases and find your created database named **"AIChatterDB "**.

      * Under the "Connection strings" menu in the left, copy "ADO.NET (SQL authentication)" connection string and replace the "AzureSqlDatabase" value in **"appsettings.json"** file.
+Please update the masked password with your admin password which you created before in "Step 2.
+Creating a Sample Database in Azure Portal".

   * You should install the required Nuget packages into your solution: